chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-opencascade-mixer-with-pbt-impeller/3d-opencascade-mixer-with-pbt-impeller.rst

 Creation of the STEP File
 ------------------------------------

 The step file can be defined using any CAD tool available to the user.
 The step file must represent a solid.
-It's favorable to avoid step file that represent shells, composite of solids or compound of objects.
+It is preferable to avoid step files that represent shells, composite of solids or a compound of objects.

 .. tip::
     Use the union tool at your disposal to avoid issues with step files that are defined by a composite of solids.
 Most CAD software offers the possibility to define a solid from the union of multiple solids.
 Similarly, if the step file is only defined by a shell, it is usually possible to define a solid from that shell.
 If your CAD tool does not allow these operations, the FreeCAD software allows you to do these operations using the part toolbox.

 ---------------